Database

 Migrating From Other Software

-After the items are read (this can take a while), you will be able to see all tags, labels and comments in digiKam item properties.
+After the items are read (this can take a while), you will be able to see all tags, labels and comments in the digiKam item properties.